katguerin/DiscoveringJoomla/README.md

-# DiscoveringJoomla4
+# DiscoveringJoomla
-Discovering Joomla 4 welcome page
+Discovering Joomla welcome page

 ## 1 Main Welcome page
-Discovering Joomla 4!
+Discovering Joomla!

 Speach bubble "what's this all about?" - fishie fishie - eric to insert text about what this site is for